5 of the Best 55 Plus Communities in South Carolina

 Phone number: (866) 595-4364

 About: The Margaritaville brand is huge in retirement living, with three campuses in the southeast United States.
-The Hilton Head area franchise will not disappoint fans, and with construction ongoing, owners can build a new home to suit their preferences.
+The Hilton Head area franchise features homes suited to modern living.
 Residents can choose between single-family homes and attached cottages, and all homes are built through the trusted Minto development company, as with the other two Margaritaville settlements.

-Sporting courts, a bandshell, kayaking, and on-site retail are just a few amenities and activities here, and with a pet spa and dog park, furry family members may enjoy the retirement life here just as much as their owners do.
+Sporting courts, a bandshell, kayaking, and on-site retail are just a few amenities and activities here.
+With a pet spa and dog park, furry family members may enjoy the retirement life here just as much as their owners do.

 Noteworthy nearby amenities or attractions: This community is just a short drive to the beloved Hilton Head Island and beautiful Savannah, Georgia.
 Homes are within a five-minute drive of Coastal Carolina Hospital, as well as world-class golf clubs and big-box shopping.